aspose-total/Aspose.Total-Products/total/en/python-net/conversion/eml-to-pdf/_index.md

 {{% /blocks/products/pf/feature-page-summary %}}

 {{< blocks/products/pf/agp/feature-section >}}
-{{% blocks/products/pf/agp/feature-section-col title="How to Convert EML to PDF in Python" %}}
+{{% blocks/products/pf/agp/feature-section-col title="How to Convert EML to PDF in Python?" %}}

 - Open the source EML file using `MailMessage.load` class
 - Call the `save` method while specifying output HTML file path and relevant HTML Save options as parameter.
 So your EML file is converted to HTML at the specified path